 A company’s services, values, or product features can all be visually represented with icons.
-It’s essential that all of the icons share a similar aesthetic so that the user experience flows smoothly.
+All of the icons must share a similar aesthetic so that the user experience flows smoothly.
 Moreover, icons can be utilized to illustrate ‘why us?’ or the reasons behind the product, allowing users to see the complete picture.

 25. Group similar elements together

 The Law of Proximity is one of the most important website design principles.
 It says that people tend to think that things that are close together are related.
 By combining things in this manner, designers can lessen the cognitive load on users and make it easier for them to digest the information offered to them.